-The required books are available at the UVa Bookstore and from the usual online retailers.
+The required books will be available at the UVa Bookstore and from the usual online retailers.
 All other materials are on Collab and/or linked from the syllabus.

-- Brooks, Deborah Jordan.
+- Boryczka, Jocelyn M. 2012.
+Suspect Citizens: Women, Virtue, and Vice in Backlash Politics.
+Philadelphia: Temple University Press. - Brooks, Deborah Jordan.
 2013.
 He Runs, She Runs: Why Gender Stereotypes Do Not Harm Women Candidates.
 Princeton, NJ: Princeton University Press.
 (ISBN 978-0691153421) - Dittmar, Kelly.
 2015.
 Navigating Gendered Terrain: Stereotypes and Strategy in Political Campaigns.
 Philadelphia: Temple University Press.
 (ISBN 978-1439911495) - Hoganson, Kristin L. 1998.
 Fighting for American Manhood: How Gender Politics Provoked the Spanish-American and Philippine-American Wars.
 New Haven, CT: Yale University Press.
 (ISBN 978-0300085549) - Kornblut, Anne E. 2009.
 Notes from the Cracked Ceiling: Hillary Clinton, Sarah Palin, and What It Will Take for a Woman to Win.
 New York: Crown Publishers.
-(ISBN 978-0307464262) - Ridgeway, Cecilia L. 2011.
-Framed by Gender: How Gender Inequality Persists in the Modern World.
-New York: Oxford University Press.
-(ISBN 978-0199755783) - NOTE: The following book was ordered accidentally at the bookstore; we will NOT be reading it this term:
+(ISBN 978-0307464262)